csci-1301/csci-1301.github.io/labs/AdvancedArrays/readme.md

 Console.WriteLine();
 ```

-Try running this program yourself to see what happens.
+Try executing this program yourself to see what happens.
 The problem is that when we wrote the assignment statement `int[] arrayCopyWrong = arrayA`, we copied the _reference_ to the array, but not the array itself.
 We now have two ways of accessing our array, using `arrayA` or `arrayCopyWrong`, but still only one array.